 1. Where will the incision be located?
-Unless the cancer involves the skin, there is no excuse not to place the incision in a cosmetically favorable location such as: around the nipple (circumareolar), in the in the breast crease below the breast (inframammary fold), or in the armpit (axilla).
+Unless the cancer involves the skin, there is no excuse not to place the incision in a cosmetically favorable location, such as around the nipple (circumareolar), in the crease below the breast (inframammary fold), or in the armpit (axilla).

 2. What will my breast look like after the lump is removed?
 Will I have a divot?
 How large will it be?